kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 8. *Array sum program* : This is a simple python  program that stores numbers in a list and  add fist two numbers.

-9. *Student Marks Analysis* : This python program analyze student marks stored in a list.
+9. *Student Marks Analysis* : This python program analyze students marks stored in a list.

 10. *Student Result Analysis* : A simple program that analyzer student marks using lists.
     ## Features